 In general, 3D printers can be grouped into three categories based on their printing speed: slow, medium, and fast.
 Here are some rough estimates for the speed ranges of these categories:

-Slow: Print speeds in this category are generally below 50 mm/s.
+Slow: <50 mm/s.
 These printers may be suitable for printing very detailed objects, but may be too slow for larger or more complex prints.

-Medium: Print speeds in this category are generally between 50 mm/s and 200 mm/s.
+Medium: 50 mm/s – 200 mm/s.
 These printers are suitable for a wide range of applications, including printing both small and large objects with moderate levels of detail.

-Fast: Print speeds in this category are generally above 200 mm/s.
+Fast: >200 mm/s.
 These printers are capable of printing very quickly, but may sacrifice some detail in order to do so.

 Keep in mind that these are just rough estimates and the actual print speed can vary significantly based on the specific printer and print settings being used.